Olympia Brewing Company

-The Olympia Brewing Company was a brewery in the northwest United States, located in Tumwater, Washington, near Olympia.
-Founded in 1896 by Leopold Friederich Schmidt, it was bought by G. Heileman Brewing Company in 1983.
-Through a series of consolidations, it was acquired by Pabst Brewing Company in 1999; the Tumwater brewery was closed in 2003.
+The Olympia Brewing Company was a brewery which operated at the Olympia Brewery in Tumwater, Washington.
+It was founded in 1896 by Leopold Friederich Schmidt and bought by G. Heileman Brewing Company in 1983.
+Through a series of consolidations, it was acquired by Pabst Brewing Company in 1999.
+The Tumwater brewery was closed in 2003.

 History

-Leopold Schmidt, a German immigrant from Montana founded The Capital Brewing Company at Tumwater Falls on the Deschutes River in the town of Tumwater, near the south end of Puget Sound.
-He built a four-story wooden brewhouse, a five-story cellar building, a one-story ice factory powered by the lower falls, and a bottling and keg plant and in 1896, began brewing and selling Olympia Beer.
-In 1902, the firm became Olympia Brewing Company, with Frank Kenney as the Company Secretary.
+Leopold Schmidt, a German immigrant from Deer Lodge, Montana founded The Capital Brewing Company at Tumwater Falls on the Deschutes River in the town of Tumwater, near the south end of Puget Sound.

+Schmidt and his brother Louis built a four-story wooden brewhouse, a five-story cellar building, a one-story ice factory powered by the lower falls, and a bottling and keg plant.

+After sampling two containers of water from the Deschutes River (Washington) with the Whal-Henius Institute, Schmidt declared, "with this water, I believe I can brew better beer than ever" and in 1896, began brewing and selling Olympia Beer.

+In 1902, the brewery was renamed to Olympia Brewing Company, with Frank Kenney as the Company Secretary.
 It was Frank Kenney who proposed the slogan "It's the Water" to promote the brewery's flagship product.

+In 1909, the company was considered the principal industry in Tumwater and estimated to have over 100 employees with a $100,000 annual payroll.

+Leopold Schmidt died in 1914 and brewing operations stopped in 1915, allowing a year to deplete inventory and dismantle operations before the Statewide Prohibition, which began in January 1916 (four years before National Prohibition).

-Statewide Prohibition, which began in January 1916, four years before National Prohibition, ended beer making operations.
-After Prohibition ended, a new Olympia Brewery (47.0155°N 122.9035°W) was erected just upstream from the original, and Olympia beer went back on sale in 1934.
+After the Prohibition ended, a new Olympia Brewery (47.0155°N 122.9035°W) was erected just upstream from the original, and Olympia beer went back on sale in 1934.

 Olympia was a very popular regional brand in the Pacific Northwest for half of a century.
 It eventually expanded nationwide, repositioned as a low-price lager.
 During the 1970s, Olympia acquired Hamm's and Lone Star, and also produced Buckhorn Beer, which had previously been a product of the Lone Star Brewing Company.
 Until the mid-1970s, competitor Coors of Colorado had a limited 11-state distribution area; Washington and Montana were not added until 1976, and Oregon did not approve sales of Coors in grocery stores until 1985.